 Brown's Lake Trail is a 8.4 mile moderately trafficked out and back trail located near Bellvue, Colorado that features a lake and is rated as moderate.
-The trail is primarily used for hiking, camping, and fishing and is accessible from May until October.
+The trail is primarily used for hiking, camping, and fishing and is best used from May until October.

 Directions from Fort Collins: Go west out of Fort Collins on Hwy 14 about 30 miles to the Pingree Park Road, (County Road 63E).
 Go south on the Pingree Park Road approximately 5 miles until you come to the Crown Point Road (Forest Road 139), which forks off to the west.
 Take the Crown Point Road another 12 miles or so, and the Brown's Lake Trailhead is off to the south side of the road.
 Brown's Lake Trail also can be reached from the Beaver Creek Trail , 5 miles to the southeast.

 This trail is fantastic!!
 If you have a decent pace you can finish it in just over 4 hours.
 The views are continuously amazing and it's worth going all the way to the lake.
 Stable shoes are needed as the trail is quite rocky :)

 This was an amazing hike!
 It kicked our butts for sure but it was well worth it.
 The views are beyond spectacular and the history of the area is worth the sweat.
 You have to go the extra miles to see the crash site while you are back there.
 Oh and the fish from Browns Lake are fun to catch as well.
 We are definitely doing this hike again.